umRuivo/umRuivo/README.md

-- 👋 Hi, I’m @umRuivo
+- 👋 Hello, I’m @umRuivo
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and tecnology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TypeScript

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... junior@dr.com

 <!---
 umRuivo/umRuivo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.